 Tim is a founding partner with the law firm of Michow Cox & McAskin, LLP.
 His practice includes representation of Colorado municipalities and counties on a broad range of local government matters.

-Since September 2007, Tim has served as the City Attorney for the City of Lakewood, the largest municipality in Colorado to contract for legal services.
-He is a member of the City’s Leadership Team and provides day-to-day legal advice to the City Council and City staff on issues such as open meetings and open records, zoning and land use planning, contracts, real property, annexation, telecommunications, public works, and elections.
+From September 2007 through December 2020, Tim served as the City Attorney for the City of Lakewood, the largest municipality in Colorado to contract for legal services.
+As City Attorney, Tim was a member of the City’s Leadership Team and provided day-to-day legal advice to the City Council and City staff on issues such as open meetings and open records, zoning and land use planning, contracts, real property, annexation, telecommunications, public works, and elections.
 Tim helped prepare the City for the advent of Light Rail in 2013, and has drafted regulations in such areas as construction defects and medical and recreational marijuana.

 Prior to forming Michow Cox & McAskin in March, 2016, Tim was with the local government law firm of Widner Michow & Cox LLP.
 During that time, he became the Town Attorney for the Town of Lyons, a position he held for 11 years, including the challenging period following the devastating floods of September 2013.
-Tim continues to assist the Town Attorney, Kathie Guckenberger, in providing legal service to Lyons.
-In addition to his duties for Lakewood and Lyons, Tim has been the Town Attorney for Lochbuie, an Assistant City Attorney for Centennial, and has provided legal services to Central City, Leadville, and Park County.
+In addition to his duties for Lakewood, Tim has been the Town Attorney for Lochbuie, an Assistant City Attorney for Centennial, and has provided legal services to Central City, Leadville, and Park County.